Radio Times: History and profile

-On 6 September 1969, Radio Times was given another radical makeover, as they switched the date format from "month-day-year" to "day-month-year" and ceased carrying cigarette advertisements after 46 years.
-The new format inside with the first three pages were devoted to an abbreviated listing of all the week's BBC television and radio programmes in a simple condensed form, within major changes were noticeable on the feature pages as well as the colour ones were spread out to accompany rather than the centre page.
+On 6 September 1969, Radio Times was given another radical makeover under a new editor, Geoffrey Cannon, with David Driver as art editor and Peter Gillman as features editor.
+Among other changes the date format was switched from "month-day-year" to "day-month-year" and the magazine ceased carrying cigarette advertisements after 46 years.
+The new format inside had the first three pages devoted to an abbreviated listing of all the week's BBC television and radio programmes in a simple condensed form; major changes were noticeable on the feature pages as colour was spread out to accompany them rather than solely on the centre page.
 The look of the magazine initially became far more restrained, with less white space between columns and headings.
 More significantly, the lifestyle section (which covered motoring, gardening and cookery) and the crossword were completely dropped, and the highlights section was scrapped.
-The front cover was surrounded by a black border and italicised its masthead (now in the Caslon typeface with swash capitals; this logo remained until April 2001), in an attempt to emphasize the "R" for radio and "T" for television.
-From 5 July 1975, the magazine was given a refreshed layout which consisted of horizontal black bars from top to bottom with the familiar darker-shaded look; by this time, the BBC's television schedules included a "colour" annotation that was dropped eight years later, as well as programmes in black and white were never indicated with the exception of feature films originally made for the cinema.
-Another major change occurred on 18 November 1978, in response to wavelength changes (took place on 23 November) that enabled Scotland, Wales and Northern Ireland to receive their own separate domestic services in addition to Radio 4 (also known as the national "Radio 4 UK" service remained until 29 September 1984), the arrival of these services on the pages forced all BBC radio stations into a six-column grid.
-On 30 August 1980, Radio Times developed a new double-page spread of Robert Ottaway's highlights from the week ahead, often used for both BBC radio and television programmes.
+The front cover was surrounded by a black border and italicised its masthead (now in the Caslon typeface with swash capitals; this logo remained until April 2001), in an attempt to emphasise the "R" for radio and "T" for television.
+From 5 July 1975, the magazine was given a refreshed layout which consisted of horizontal black bars from top to bottom with the familiar darker-shaded look; by this time, the BBC's television schedules included a "colour" annotation that was dropped eight years later; programmes in black and white were never indicated, with the exception of feature films originally made for the cinema.
+Another major change occurred on 18 November 1978, in response to wavelength changes which took place on 23 November, that enabled Scotland, Wales and Northern Ireland to receive their own separate domestic services in addition to Radio 4 (also known as the national "Radio 4 UK" service, which remained until 29 September 1984); the arrival of these services on the pages forced all BBC radio stations into a six-column grid.
+On 30 August 1980, Radio Times developed a new double-page spread of Robert Ottaway's highlights for the week ahead, often used for both BBC radio and television programmes.
 The regular inside back page section for younger listeners and viewers featured content from Newsround presenter John Craven and a selection of new puzzles created by the television producer Clive Doig, such as the trackword (which consisted of nine squares in one word), as well as backstage stories and a comic strip of Peter Lord's Morph at the bottom of the page.